rubenmoor/learn-palantype/cms-content/SystemDE/TextEN/Stage15-3_Number-Mode.md

 For typing numbers, the virtual keyboard above can assist you quite a bit.
 Click on "Show special modes" to activate visualization of special input.
-Then just hold down `B+-` and you can see, how to reach numbers and related symbols.
+Then just hold down `NM-` and you can see, how to reach numbers and related symbols.

 ![The palantype virtual keyboard in number mode](https://raw.githubusercontent.com/rubenmoor/learn-palantype/main/cms-content/SystemDE/media/numbermode.png)